WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/numbers.md

   [tip] Recommended: Freeing up some space in the old directories, almost 1500 records were cleared. [/tip]
 - When a number is followed by another numeral, use a numeral for one and spell out the other.
   **Examples**
+  [tip] Recommended: The folder contains three 256-bit AES encrypted files. [/tip]
+  [tip] Recommended: The folder contains 3 of the 256-bit AES encrypted files. [/tip]

 - If one item requires a numeral, use numerals for all the other items of that type.
   **Examples**
+  [tip] Recommended: One instance of the application runs on 2 cores, one on 4 cores, and the third one on 6 cores. [/tip]

 - Spell-out indefinite, casual, and ambiguous numbers.
   **Examples**
+  [tip] Recommended: Millions of users use WordPress. [/tip]
+  [tip] Recommended: You can choose from tens of thousands of plugins from the Plugin Directory. [/tip]

 ## Numbers as numerals